Known Issues - Running tests from ALM

 |Accessing the ALM Test Plan||

-In order to run a UFT One test or open a test, component, or application area stored in the Test Plan on an ALM server using external authentication, you must select the Non-interactive mode option in the Webgate Customization tool and select the external certificate in the same dialog.
+To run a UFT One test or open a test, component, or application area stored in the Test Plan on an ALM server using external authentication, you must select the Non-interactive mode option in the WebGate Customization tool and select the external certificate in the same dialog.

 |Unable to connect||